liuya106/EssayCategorization/README.md

 # EssayCategorization
-present essays database with a simple GUI based on their categories, written in Python
+Catogorize essays database with a simple GUI based on their categories